Tributes pour in for Bollywood veteran Dilip Kumar - RFI

 New Delhi (AFP)

-Tributes poured in on Wednesday from Indian actors, politicians, sports personalities and even an animal rights group after much-loved Bollywood veteran Dilip Kumar died aged 98.
+Tributes poured in Wednesday from actors, politicians, sports stars and even an animal rights group after much-loved Bollywood veteran Dilip Kumar died aged 98.

 "Dilip Kumar... will be remembered as a cinematic legend," Indian Prime Minister Narendra Modi said on Twitter.

 "He was blessed with unparalleled brilliance, due to which audiences across generations were enthralled.
-His passing away is a loss to our cultural world," Modi added.
+His passing away is a loss to our cultural world."

 Indian President Ram Nath Kovind said: "Dilip Kumar summarised in himself a history of emerging India.
 The thespian's charm transcended all boundaries, and he was loved across the subcontinent.
 With his demise, an era ends."

-Kumar was spotted selling fruit at his father's stall in Bombay -- now Mumbai -- by actress Devika Rani who convinced him to try acting.
+The young Kumar was spotted selling fruit at his father's stall in Bombay -- now Mumbai -- by actress Devika Rani, who convinced him to try acting.

-Changing his name to hide his profession from his disapproving father, Kumar went on to become a beloved household name who transcended generations and India's social and religious divides.
+Changing his name to hide his profession from his disapproving father, he went on to become a beloved household name who transcended generations, as well as India's social and religious divides.

 "An institution has gone.
 Whenever the history of Indian cinema will be written, it shall always be 'before Dilip Kumar, and after Dilip Kumar'," Bachchan added.